Originally published in October 2013, this post was updated in April 2014 to include simplified installation steps.

 The Visio 2013 trial is available in 2 formats to meet your needs: subscription service or traditional download.

 Visio Pro for Office 365 is a subscription service and can be easily downloaded to most personal computers.
 You can sign up for a 1-month trial of Visio Pro for Office 365 that will give you the always up-to-date experience of click-to-run in Office 365, and it’s easy to continue your paid subscription after the trial period expires.
 We recommend this option for most users.
 Here are a few tips to help get started successfully.

 New users or current small and mid-sized business subscribers (with E1 or E2 plans) should create a new user account.

 Once an account is created, you can set up your service:

 - In the Dashboard, click the Set up link.

 - In the Quick Start section, click Start.

 - Choose the appropriate domain, then click Next.

-- Then, simply click the Start using your services link and then click the Done button.
+- Click the Start using your services link, then click Done.

 To download Visio, click the Download link on the left side of the Office 365 Admin Center, or click the gear icon in the upper right, and choose from the subsequent menus Office 365 settings > Software > Visio.